kravietz/poppassd-ceti/README.md

 Security model
 --------------
 Poppassd operates over standard input and output exclusively.
-Network socket is expected to be handled by [systemd.socket](https://www.freedesktop.org/software/systemd/man/systemd.socket.html)
+On modern Linux servers the network socket is expected to be handled entirely by
+[systemd.socket](https://www.freedesktop.org/software/systemd/man/systemd.socket.html).
+On legacy FreeBSD it's expected to be run from
+[inetd](https://www.freebsd.org/doc/handbook/network-inetd.html) and from [xinetd](https://linux.die.net/man/8/xinetd) on legacy Linux servers.

-(historically `inetd` or `xinetd`).
-Authentication and password change are handled exclusively by PAM.
+Authentication and actual password change are handled exclusively by PAM on all systems.

 In the intended usage model of remote network applications or local web applications connect to the `poppassd` port over TCP, which creates a clear trust boundary and avoids potentially dangerous shell script operations using SUID or `expect` as seen in some other solutions to the same problem.

-Systemd `poppassd.service` which actually runs the `poppassd` binary uses a reasonable set of [systemd hardening](https://krvtz.net/posts/reducing-your-attack-surface-with-systemd.html) features to further reduce the attack surface on modern systems.
+On modern Linux servers the `systemd` `poppassd.service` uses a reasonable set of [systemd hardening](https://krvtz.net/posts/reducing-your-attack-surface-with-systemd.html) features to further reduce the attack surface.

 Configuration
 -------------